 A woman with long dark hair in a ponytail smiles with her eyes closed, appearing relaxed.
 She is wearing a gray camisole and is indoors, with a window and a bicycle wheel in the background.

-Growing up, when things came apart, you weren’t allowed to come apart with them.
-It varied depending on your situation: a parent was the one falling to pieces, and someone had to stay level.
-Your younger siblings relied on you to know if they should be scared or not.
-Maybe the house just ran on the unspoken rule that you didn’t add to the pile — you absorbed, you steadied, you kept it together so somebody would.
+It looked different depending on the house.
+Maybe a parent was the one falling to pieces, and someone had to stay level.
+Maybe your younger siblings watched your face to know whether they should be scared.
+Maybe the place just ran on an unspoken rule that you didn’t add to the pile — you absorbed, you steadied, you kept it together so somebody would.

 So that’s what you did.